How to Clean AC Condenser Coils (And Why It Matters)

 - Drag downward gently.
 The comb realigns the fins.

 This step matters: each bent fin reduces airflow.
-A whole section of bent fins can be the difference between an efficient and a struggling AC.
+A whole section of bent fins can be the difference between an efficient AC and one that struggles.

 Step 9: Restore Power